suit-wg/architecture/draft-ietf-suit-architecture.md

 {{arch-figure}} shows the architecture where a firmware image is created by an author, and made available to a firmware server.
-For security reasons, the author will not have the permissions to upload firmware images to the firmware server and to initiate an update him- or herself.
+For security reasons, the author will not have the permissions to upload firmware images to the firmware server and to initiate an update directly.
 Instead, authors will make firmware images available to the device operators.
 Note that there may be a longer supply chain involved to pass software updates from the author all the way to the party that can then finally make a decision to deploy it with IoT devices.

-As a first step in the firmware update process, the status tracker client needs to be made aware of the availability of a new firmware update by the status tracker server.
+As a first step in the firmware update process, the status tracker server needs to inform the status tracker client that a new firmware update is available.
 This can be accomplished via polling (client-initiated), push notifications (server-initiated), or more complex mechanisms (such as a hybrid approach):

 - Client-initiated updates take the form of a status tracker client proactively checking (polling) for updates.